readthedocs/blog/czi-grant-announcement.rst

 The goal of the grant will be to expand this functionality by doing a few things:

-* Improving and documenting the backend Embed API on Read the Docs, allowing documentation content to be embedded anywhere on the web
+* Improving and documenting the backend Embed API on Read the Docs, allowing documentation content to be embedded anywhere on the web.
 * Building a JavaScript client for the Embed API, which includes tooltips showing the content on any website.
-* Integrating this JS client and backend API together in a new version of sphinx-hoverxref
+* Integrating this JS client and backend API together in a new version of sphinx-hoverxref.
-* Extending sphinx-hoverxref to work across multiple Read the Docs sites, allowing content hovers across the entire scientific documentation ecosystem
+* Extending sphinx-hoverxref to work across multiple Read the Docs sites, allowing content hovers across the entire scientific documentation ecosystem.
-* If time allows, also extending the backend Embed API to support Sphinx documentation hosted outside of Read the Docs, allowing even more interoperability between documentation
+* If time allows, also extending the backend Embed API to support Sphinx documentation hosted outside of Read the Docs, allowing even more interoperability between documentation.

 We are planning to contract a frontend developer to help with this work.
 The Python work will likely be carried out by our existing team,